 My solution was to hold firm on the non-stop, but instead be flexible with the airport, and also split us up.
 While I was searching for my perfect flight with two travelers, I noticed a flight to Baltimore, a nearby airport, that left and arrived at almost exactly at the same times as my dream flight.
 This one was also unavailable when searching for more than two passengers, but at least there were two.
 I looked into the train ride from BWI to Washington: forty minutes and six dollars.
 We booked two tickets on each of the separate flights.

-times, but to different airports serving the same metro area.
+Two different flights with similar departure and arrival times, but to different airports serving the same metro area. |

 We all make decisions that expose our priorities, and mine was the simplicity of a non-stop flight.
 While it isn't ideal in that we'll split up, at least we can all travel together to the airport.